 Twenty years ago, if you wanted to cut your lodging costs to see the world, you had two choices–hotels or hostels.
 Now, with the popularity of Airbnb for affordable and alternative experiences, we have more choices to curate our travel experiences to our budget and our expectations.

 Much like online dating, staying in a stranger’s house has become far less taboo than it once was.
 Additionally, it also opens up the world to allow you to stay in some notable Airbnb accommodations- like boats, yurts, Airstream trailers, and pool houses.
-Truly, your room with Airbnb can be just as much of the adventure as your destination!
+Truly, your room with Airbnb can be just as much of an adventure as your destination!

 If you want to save on travel, know that you don’t have to sacrifice feeling safe when you do so.
 Here are some pointers to ensure you know what to expect with your next Airbnb booking.

 Book a place that has at least a handful of reviews and read through them.
 Listings with detailed reviews beyond “it was a nice stay,” can help you book with confidence.
 Descriptions of the host, location, room, and added perks help you match up the true experience to what’s described in the booking.

 How do you deal with negative reviews?
 Know there’s a difference between “I wish this was closer to the train” or “the decor could use updating” versus “the door on my room didn’t lock,” or “the host wasn’t very responsive during my stay.”
 Some reviews are petty or subjective, but others are telling.

 Unfortunately, some people can leave unfair reviews for circumstances beyond the control of the host (like urban noise or if the AC went out but was fixed as quickly as possible) while others can leave valid concerns that the host needs to fix and address publicly.
 Things inevitably will go wrong during a stay, but if a host responded to a public gripe fairly and stated the problem was fixed, that’s a good sign that they care about their guests.